RestorationsSOS.com - Fire and Water Damage Restoration

 Flash Floods

 Flash floods are floods that rise and fall rapidly, often with limited or no advance warning.
-Flash floods are usually a result of intense rainfall over a relatively small area.
+Flash floods are usually the result of intense rainfall over a relatively small area and timeframe.